 Overall the investment portfolio meets the diversification requirements as specified in the Company's investment policy and no material concentrations is observed to a particular instrument or counterparty.
-The SCR for concentration risk is equal to 9.8% of own funds which is lower than the risk tolerance limit set by the Board.
+The SCR for concentration risk is equal to 11.3% of own funds, which is not considered a material risk, given the Company's capital adequacy.